Top Tips - How to Have a Stress-Free Christmas

 Pay attention to how your body is feeling and if you feel lots of tension, stop and take a few deep slow breaths.
 It only takes a few minutes and really helps you feel calmer.
 Listening to meditation can also be very helpful in slowing the active mind and giving the mind and body time to relax and recharge.
 There are lots of different free apps with a great selection for both those new to meditation and those who have been listening for some time.
 For example: Insight Timer which is free!
 I like to see ‘Meditation’ as a mental fitness and part of my life.

 5. Writing down your thoughts

-is another very powerful way in releasing any internal tension/stress and very therapeutic.
+This is another very powerful way to release any internal tension/stress and very therapeutic.
 My clients are often surprised how much they get down on paper.
-It’s great because all the thoughts were building up in your head and by writing them down helps you feel lighter and happier.
-If you are a more visual person or enjoy art you may prefer to draw illustrations/ pictures which represent how you’re feeling instead.
+It’s great because all the thoughts were building up in your head and writing them down helps you feel lighter and happier.
+If you are a more visual person or enjoy art you may prefer to draw illustrations or pictures which represent how you’re feeling instead.

 Self-Care For new Parents

 Discover our three top tips from new and expecting parents in the Bonsoir extended family to help you along the way…Read More

 Four Great British Hotels For A Long Weekend Break